 “Where the fork…meets the pork.”
 Very promising motto, and based on what I heard from trusted L.A. bar owners, Beachwood BBQ owner Gabriel Gordon regularly assembles one of the best beer lists in Southern California.
 This was going to be a fun way to test Beachwood’s two strengths.

 Gordon is a Sonoma County native who grew disenchanted with L.A. and drove south to Orange County to pursue his passions for beer and southern-style barbecue at Beachwood BBQ.
-He opened two-and-a-half years ago in an airy two-room space only two blocks from the ocean.
+He and wife Lena Perelman opened two-and-a-half years ago in an airy two-room space only two blocks from the ocean.

 Blackboard panels list the selections on Gordon’s 22 rotating taps.
 He constantly refills his stock and burns through about 10 different kegs a week.
 Since Beachwood is within striking distance of San Diego’s thriving breweries, you’ll normally find some hoppy S.D. selections on draft.
 If variety’s your thing, you never know what to expect on tap at Beachwood BBQ.